aridjayarecipes/cutesrecipes.web.app/content/post/1957-how-to-prepare-favorite-fruit-salad.md

 recipeinstructions:
 - "This bowl contains banana, guava, apple, pear, and pomegranate kernels."
 - "Some mint leaves and lemon juice."
-- "Cut all the fruits and add lemon juice  Seasoned with salt &amp; pepper"
+- "Cut all the fruits and add lemon juice  Seasoned with salt & pepper"
 - "Enjoy healthy fruit salad"
 categories:
 - Recipe